What Is A Limited Company?

 It is mandatory for all Irish companies to register for Corporation Tax within one month of trading.

 Does My Business Qualify For The 12.5% Corporation Tax By Having An Irish Business Address And Registered Office?

 Even if your business is using our Virtual Office service it doesn’t necessarily mean you will qualify for Ireland’s low corporation tax.
 To qualify you must prove that your business is centrally controlled and managed in Ireland.

-Check out how you can qualify for Ireland 12.5% Corporation Tax rate in our detailed blog post on the topic.
+Check out how to qualify for corporation tax in Ireland in our detailed blog post on the topic.

 Do I Need To File A Directors Return?